Table of Contents

 Absent extraordinary circumstances, the BOE holds potentially actionable ethics complaints alleging discrimination in abeyance until any pending legal and/or administrative proceedings (and related appeals) are completed.
 Then, if the BOE determines that sufficient evidence exists to proceed with the case, the BOE relies on the factual findings, investigations, and legal determinations from other completed proceeding(s) in its deliberations.

-On occasion, individuals file ethics complaints alleging discrimination under the Code when they have signed a settlement agreement or nondisclosure agreement with the opposing parties that contains confidentiality provisions.
-In such situations, the BOE is usually unable to proceed with the cases because insufficient evidence is available for the BOE to determine whether the Code has been violated.
+On occasion, individuals file ethics complaints alleging discrimination under the Code of Ethics when they have signed a settlement agreement or nondisclosure agreement with the opposing parties that contains confidentiality provisions.
+In such situations, the BOE is usually unable to proceed with the cases because insufficient evidence is available for the BOE to determine whether the Code of Ethics has been violated.

-If sufficient evidence exists, the BOE will determine whether—based on a preponderance of the evidence—the alleged unethical conduct violated the Code and is grounds for discipline and sanction.
-Preponderance of the evidence is a legal standard of proof that is defined as there being “[a] greater than 50% chance that the alleged Code violation is true.”
-(Code Terminology)
+If sufficient evidence exists, the BOE will determine whether—based on a preponderance of the evidence—the alleged unethical conduct violated the Code of Ethics and is grounds for discipline and sanction.
+Preponderance of the evidence is a legal standard of proof that is defined as there being “[a] greater than 50% chance that the alleged Code of Ethics violation is true.”
+(Code of Ethics Terminology)

 The Equal Employment Opportunity Commission (EEOC), the mission of which is to prevent and remedy unlawful employment discrimination, looks to “the whole record: the circumstances...and the context in which the alleged incidents occurred.
 A determination on the allegations is made from the facts on a case-by-case basis.”
 So, too, does the BOE consider each case individually, based on specific facts and circumstances.